sprblm/dots-website/README.md

 # Decentral Patterns Website

 This repository holds the sources for the [decentpatterns.xyz](https://decentpatterns.xyz) website.
-It's built using Skeleventy.

-## Skeleventy

-A skeleton boilerplate built with Eleventy and TailwindCSS.
-Check out [Skeleventy](https://skeleventy.netlify.com/)!
+It's built using [Skeleventy](https://skeleventy.netlify.com/), a skeleton boilerplate built with Eleventy and TailwindCSS.

 ### Requirements